Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 Start by identifying the features that matter most for your use case, such as task automation, multi-channel support, integration capabilities, and scalability.
 Evaluate platforms that cater specifically to your industry or the challenges you’re trying to solve.

-4. Train the AI agent assistant
+3. Train the assistant

 Provide the assistant with relevant data, workflows, and knowledge bases by using retrieval-augmented generation (RAG) to ensure it performs accurately.